ivan-ignatov/Hangman/README.md

 # Hangman
 A game of Hangman written in Java.
 Chooses a random word from a text file.

-This is an assignment from an internship and is due to be improved.
+This is an internship assignment and is due to be improved.